tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 ## Overcoming the limitations

-This is all very nice, but having to use constants instead of uniforms can get a bit painful.
-What if we wanted to animate the pixelization effect, for example, making cells bigger and bigger each time?
+This is all very nice, but having to use constants instead of uniforms is not great.
+What if we want to animate the pixelization effect like in the following video, changing the cell size?

 https://user-images.githubusercontent.com/95440833/212187726-a42a80d6-42c6-4e74-95e4-f6bcc404bae2.mp4

-There are three tricks I can share with you:
+There are three key tricks you should know about to get around these limitations:
-- **Upper bounding**: your looping constant will act as an upper bound, and you will use the `break` keyword to break earlier if possible.
-Since the uniform value will be the same for all shaders, they should all finish at the same time (as opposed to have to wait for the slowest one).
+- **Upper bounding**: if you make your looping constant act as an upper bound for the number of loop iterations, you can use the `break` keyword to break earlier based on the value of an actual uniform.
+It doesn't look as sleek as a regular loop, but it works well enough.
 - **Not looping**: sometimes you can just fake it.
 For pixelation, for example, you could take the central pixel of the cell regardless of the cell size.
-This sacrifices accuracy, but in some cases it's may be ok!
-For some animations it may work well enough.
+This will be sacrificing accuracy, but for some animations it can work well enough!
-- **Constant sampling**: sometimes you can't just fake it... but you still can kinda fake it.
-For example, what if you didn't check all the pixels within the cell, but only 6 values at properly distributed locations?
+- **Constant sampling**: sometimes you can't just completely fake it... but you still can *half fake it*!
+What if you didn't check all the pixels within the cell, but only 6 values at properly distributed locations?
 This is a probabilistic method that can help you balance cost and accuracy, while still allowing you to scale your cell size as you want.

-Try to use the first approach to adapt our previous shader and make it animated as shown in the video above, making cell sizes go from 1 to 32, then back to 1 and so on.
+The last challenge for this chapter will be to use the first approach to adapt our previous shader and make it animated as shown in the video above, making cell sizes go from 1 to 32, then back to 1 and repeat.
+Show me what you have learned!

 <details>
 <summary>Click to show the solution</summary>